 What happens during the first months of life can have a huge impact on a child.
 Every child deserves to have the best start in life and every parent deserves to be supported as they transition to parenthood.

 Positive and responsive interaction between a parent and their newborn baby plays an essential role in that baby’s social and emotional development, by building networks and connections in the brain that will set that individual up for life and help them make sense of their world.
 Newborns are born not only as social beings ready for interaction, but with competent communication methods that reliably tell their caregivers how they are feeling and what they need, as well as what they like and dislike.

 Professionals who care for babies, such as Health Visitors, Midwives, Paediatricians and Neonatal Nurses, are in the perfect position to share with parents their baby’s unique communication.
-This is why we refer to these practitioners as ‘change agents’, because they work directly with families to enhance parent-baby interactions.

 We provide training and certification to practitioners in two recognised relationship-building techniques for understanding newborn’s communication, the Newborn Behavioural Observations (NBO) and the Neonatal Behavioural Assessment Scale (NBAS).
 Using a positive, strength-based approach, practitioners use these tools/techniques to share the baby with the parents.